A Dome Greenhouse Gardeners Guide to Growing Tropical Fruit Trees, Vines, and Shrubs.

 Some trees in this category grow down like apples and pears.
 In contrast, some, such as stone fruit, grow out.
 The soil and placements should account for the needs of these trees for many years to come.
 These trees also benefit from winter pruning, which helps to keep their size and shape in check.

 Temperature – Many of these trees and shrubs benefit from a cool cycle.
 A cool cycle is a few weeks of temperatures in 25-45 °F at night.
 The plants that fall into this zone are more appropriate for people in cooler climates who don’t want to heat their domes.
 Most people choose to grow them outside for higher UV and yield, but some enjoy growing dwarf varieties in their domes due to the protection it offers.

 Position- Again, all trees and shrubs that are expected to develop large root structures are best placed in central beds.
 These do not need to be near the tank or have particularly stable temperatures.

 Maintaining Fruiting Varieties

 There are two ways to pollinate your fruit trees.
 The first is hand-pollination and the second is growing other flowers to attract pollinators naturally.
 If you live in an environment where there are not many pollinators, you will likely have to hand pollinate.
 This is something to consider before your purchase.

 Many of the plants mentioned in this article will grow well in containers, which allows for easy transport outside if needed.
-The keys to container growing are the fertile soil, fertilizing when needed, using a large enough pot, regular watering, and winter pruning where possible.
-Pruning is key to control root growth, to prevent root-bound.
+The keys to container growing are fertile soil, fertilizing when needed, using a large enough pot, regular watering, and winter pruning where possible.
+Pruning is key to control root growth, to prevent plants from becoming root-bound.

 We hope this article inspires confidence and gives a better understanding of each tropical plant’s needs and how to best care for them in your Growing Dome greenhouse.
 We also hope you harvest some juicy, fresh fruit for your troubles!